 I received a PhD in Applied Mathematics from Brown University in 2001.
 I was a postdoctoral fellow and visiting professor in the Department of Statistics at the University of Chicago from 2000-2001.
 After that, I was an Assistant Professor (2001-2008) and then Associate Professor with tenure (2008-2010) of Biostatistics at the University of Chicago.
-I am currently a Professor of Applied Mathematics at the University of Colorado at Boulder.

 I can be contacted at:

 Strength of any profession depends on the engagement of its members in volunteer professional activities - from reviewing journal manuscripts, to organizing conferences, to fundraising.
 Below is a partial list of the current and past professional activities I have been involved in: